 The Integrative Learning Experience (ILE) demonstrates the synthesis of all MPH Program Competencies through the course of the MPH degree.
 The ILE is completed at or near the end of the program of study (e.g., in the final year or term) and represents the culmination of MPH educational endeavors.

-APE and ILE handbook
+APEX and ILE handbook

 All students will identify a second public health faculty member during their second semester in the MPH program.
 Both the assigned faculty advisor and the additional faculty advisor will guide and review the ILE components.